Differences Between Cassandra vs Elasticsearch

 - Apache Cassandra has a replication factor the defines the number of copies of data across different machines to receive multiple copies of data to maintain fault tolerance and high availability whereas Elasticsearch has distributed document storage to power the applications with JSON oriented document platform.

 - Apache Cassandra has a facility to add columns whenever or wherever wanted apart from the tradition relational based database systems whereas Elasticsearch can add data in the form of documents in JSON formats through REST-based APIs.,

 - Apache Cassandra deals with unstructured data and has a flexible schema to handle data read-write operations whereas Elasticsearch deals with JSON based documented format data.

-- Apache Cassandra is wide column based storage architecture based on the Big Data technologies and Dynamo DB database whereas Elasticsearch is distributed and Restful based modern search engine based on Apache Lucene.
+- Apache Cassandra is a wide column-based storage architecture based on the Big Data technologies and Dynamo DB database whereas Elasticsearch is a distributed and Restful based modern search engine based on Apache Lucene.

 - Apache Cassandra scored less in terms of DB engine ranking in terms of popularity and trending whereas Elasticsearch has more rankings compared to Cassandra.

 - Apache Cassandra was initially released in February 2008 whereas Elasticsearch was initially released on April 2008 and both Cassandra and Elasticsearch were written in Java.

 - Apache Cassandra supports Linux, OS X, Windows, BSD Operating Systems whereas Elasticsearch supports all operating systems with Java Virtual machine installed.